Clemapfel/jluna/docs/manual.md

 9876
 ```

-Note again how we manually declared the type of the C++-side variable `field_value`.
+Note again, how we manually declared the type of the C++-side variable `field_value` to be `Int64`.
 We did not use `auto`.

 ### Mutating Julia-side Values

 We can use `operator[]` to access Julia-side values, be it variables in a module or fields of a structtype.
-However, we can actually also *mutate* them:
+However, we can actually also **mutate** the variable itself:

 > **Hint**: To mutate a variable means to change its value without changing its name